 "Stay" becomes Rihanna's 24th Hot 100 top 10, pushing her past Whitney Houston and the Rolling Stones (23 each) for a solo claim of ninth-place among acts with the most top 10s all-time.
 Madonna leads all artists with 38 top 10s, followed by the Beatles (34), Michael Jackson, Stevie Wonder (28 each), Mariah Carey, Janet Jackson, Elton John (27 each) and Elvis Presley (25).
 (Presley's career, however, predated the Hot 100's inception).

-Grammy Awards performer (and segment presenter) Justin Timberlake regresses 8-9 on the Hot 100 with "Suit & Tie," featuring Jay-Z, although the track edges 8-5 on Hot Digital Songs (201,000, up 67%) and 10-9 on Hot 100 Airplay (71 million, up 9%), while holding at No. 19 on Streaming Songs (2 million).
-Timberlake concurrently debuts at No. 24 on the Hot 100 with "Mirrors," which bows in the Hot Digital Songs top 10 at No. 9 with 163,000 after it hit iTunes early on Monday, Feb.
-11. The song, due to be the second radio single from Timberlake's March 19 album 20/20 Experience, was available either as a stand-alone track purchase, or as an instant-gratification download when a customer pre-ordered the album.
+Grammy Awards performer (and segment present) Justin Timberlake regresses 8-9 on the Hot 100 with "Suit & Tie," featuring Jay-Z, although the track edges 8-5 on Digital Songs (201,000, up 67%) and 10-9 on Radio Songs (71 million, up 9%), while holding at No. 19 on Streaming Songs (2 million).
+Timberlake concurrently debuts at No. 24 on the Hot 100 with "Mirrors," which bows in the Digital Songs top 10 at No. 9 with 163,000 after it hit iTunes early on Monday, Feb.
+11. The song, due to be the second radio single from Timberlake's March 19 album "20/20 Experience," was available either as a stand-alone track purchase, or as an instant-gratification download when a customer pre-ordered the album.
 (The customer was immediately charged for the track in either instance.)

-Check Billboard.biz tomorrow (Feb.
-21), when all rankings, including the Hot 100, Hot 100 Airplay, Hot Digital Songs and On-Demand Songs, will be refreshed, as they are each Thursday.
+Check Billboard.com tomorrow (Feb.
+21), when all rankings, including the Hot 100 and On-Demand Songs in their entirety and Digital Songs and Radio Songs, will be refreshed, as they are each Thursday.